znly/docker-protobuf/README.md

 ## Image Size
 The current image is about ~189mb and one layer.
 Most the space is spent on Go tools.
-All the binaries are UPX'ed.
-Including the Swift stdlib.